Juan Perón: Third term (1973–1974)

+Brennan and Rougier remarked that compared to his first and second term, in the 1970s Perón adopted a "more populist agenda, one that this time had a faintly Marxist tinge to it."
+The government's stated objective of the Social Pact was to reduce the role of business in national income.
+While labelled "class collaboration", Perón's economic policy strongly favoured trade unions and greatly disadvantaged business.
+Reporting on the power that Perón's Social Pact gave to trade unions, an association of metalworking industry businesses in Córdoba, the Cámara de Industriales Metalúrgicos de Córdoba, wrote: "Unions' tactics have changed.
+There are no general strikes but rather demands for higher wages, disregarding all legal procedures, are made factory by factory.
+The methods adopted are personal intimidation and reducing the already low levels of productivity."

-Perón's third term was also marked by an escalating conflict between the Peronist left- and right-wing factions.
+However, Perón's third term was also marked by an escalating conflict between the Peronist left- and right-wing factions.
 This turmoil was fueled primarily by calls for repression against the left on the part of leading CGT figures, a growing segment of the armed forces (particularly the navy) and right-wing radicals within his own party, notably Perón's most fascist adviser, José López Rega.
 López Rega, appointed Minister of Social Welfare, was in practice given power far beyond his purview, soon controlling up to 30 percent of the federal budget.
 Diverting increasing funds, he formed the Triple A, a death squad that soon began targeting not only the violent left; but moderate opposition, as well.
-The Montoneros became marginalized in the Peronist movement and were mocked by Perón himself after the Ezeiza massacre.
-In his speech to the governors on 2 August 1973, Perón openly criticized radical Argentine youth for a lack of political maturity.
+The Montoneros became marginalized in the Peronist movement as they took an increasingly hostile attitude towards the Peronist bureaucratic trade unions, which formed the dominating faction.
+Explaining the conflict, historians Ronaldo Munck or Ricardo Falcón noted:

 The rift between Perón and the far left became irreconcilable following 25 September 1973, murder of José Ignacio Rucci, the moderately conservative Secretary General of CGT.
 Rucci was killed in a commando ambush in front of his residence.
 His murder was long attributed to the Montoneros (whose record of violence was well-established by then), but it is arguably Argentina's most prominent unsolved mystery.

-Enraged, Perón enlisted López Rega to target left-wing opponents.
-Shortly after Perón's attack on left-wing Peronism, the Montoneros went underground.
+Perón was heartbroken by the assassination of trade union leader José Ignacio Rucci, for which the Montoneros claimed responsibility.
+Rucci's assassination marked the first time Perón cried in public.
+Perón went into state of depression, and declared at his death: "They killed my son.
+They cut off my legs".
+The death of Rucci made Perón cold towards Montoneros, culminating in Perón demanding their expulsion from the Justicalist Movement on May Day 1974, which insulted the Peronist Left.
+However, Perón did not desire to abandon the Montoneros, and he sought to restore his trust in his last speech from June 1974, where he denounced "the oligarchy and the pressures exerted by imperialism upon his government", suggesting that he was being manipulated by the Peronist right wing.